 Lecturer Prof. Lorenzo Manti (lorenzo.manti@unina.it)

 Credits 3

 (planned)

 Planned hours 18

-Planned subject to arrangements with students s: Sept.
-2020
+Planned schedule subject to arrangements with student ts: Sept.
+2021

-schedule

 Prerequisites None

 Description The course has the objective of illustrating the basic principles underlying the biological effects ionising radiation, and particulalry of charged particles, as a result of their phyiscal properties.
 In particular, the consequences of radiation exposure for human health (both acute and delayed) and the radiobiological rationale for the medical use of accelerated ions for cancer treatment will be discussed.